From Aristotle to Christ

 A Note on Translation

-Part I: How to Think Logically
+Part 1: How to Think Logically

 1. Why It's Impossible to Believe Six Impossible Things Before Breakfast

-2. Playing around in Aristotle's Toolbox
+2. Playing Around in Aristotle's Toolbox

-3. Making Arguments that Make Sense
+3. Making Arguments That Make Sense

 4. Why Things Move and Change

-5. Matter and Form Body and Soul in Dialogue
+5. Body and Soul in Dialogue

 6. Why, Why, Why